top of page

 Optimizing Power Consumption in Hot Weather

 • Ventilation: Ensure your fridge has adequate airflow around it, particularly for the compressor and condenser coils, which release heat.
-Proper ventilation can reduce power consumption by up to 15-20%Ā in hot conditions.
+Proper ventilation can reduce power consumption by up to 15-20% in hot conditions.

 effect of ambient temperature on power consumption of 12v compressor fridge

-In this example, a fridge that consumes 40 Ah/day at 20Ā°CĀ sees its power consumption increase to 80 Ah/dayĀ at 40Ā°C, doubling its energy needs due to the extra cooling required in hotter environments.
+In this example, a fridge that consumes 40 Ah/day at 20°C sees its power consumption increase to 80 Ah/day at 40°C, doubling its energy needs due to the extra cooling required in hotter environments.

 The absorption fridge is also known as a 3-way fridge, so called because it can run on three different energy sources.
-You can either use LPG gas, a mains electric supply (240V), or the 12V (batteries).
+You can either use LPG gas, a mains electric supply (110V/240V), or 12V (batteries).

-One of the biggest pros of using the 3-way fridge is that it runs silently.
-This is because it runs on gas.
-The silent aspect of absorption fridges is not to be understated; to be honest, I have found the noise during the night of my compressor fridge to be a little annoying.
+One of the biggest pros of using a 3-way fridge is that they run silently.
+The silent aspect of absorption fridges is not to be understated; to be honest, I have found the noise my compressor fridge makes during the night to be a little annoying.

 Pros